swatishree26/swatishree26/README.md

-### Hi there my name is Swati and welcome to my github profile.
+### Hi there, my name is Swati.
+Welcome to my github profile.

 Here are some ideas to get you started: